MarsBased/react-mb/README.md

 - API with effects
 - Global state with hooks (authorization)
 - Questions
+- Lunch!!

 ## What I want for the future

-I'd like to have a [Marsbased React style guide](/docs/REACT_STYLE_GUIDE.md) and a reference implementation: [client/](/client)
+I'd like to have a [Marsbased React style guide](/docs/REACT_STYLE_GUIDE.md) with a [reference implementation](/client)

 The React style guide is based on what David, Genís and I did in the last Zerg Rush.

 My proposal is to start with the content of this repository as a base, and open PRs to make changes, additions, etc.

 We can have several reference implementations in different branches.
-One more standard in `master`, and possible variations (`akita`: state with Akita)
+One more standard in `master`, and possible variations (`feat/akita`: state with Akita)

 ## Contributing

-Node required.
+Node required (version, the same as [create-react-app](https://create-react-app.dev/docs/getting-started/))

 Clone this repo and run setup the project: